For self-published authors, book promotion is always a challenge, so you need essential book promotion tools.

 With that aim in mind, here are five extremely useful and essential book promotion tools that will save you a lot of time.

 1. Publisher Rocket (Premium only)

 You will sell far more copies to Amazon customers searching for a new title to read than you will from promoting on social media.

 By far, the most popular Amazon keyword tool for authors is Publisher Rocket.

 With it, you will have access to the entire Amazon database for book and ebook keywords, categories, and sub-categories.

 You can also discover all the listed categories for a title as well as daily and monthly sales volume.

 If you want your book to rank and get discovered on Kindle or Kindle Unlimited, this is one of your most essential book promotion tools.

-You can do free keyword research.
-But if you want one tool that gives you unrestricted access to as much data as you want, Publisher Rocket is the only choice.
+But if you want one tool that gives you unrestricted access to as much data as you want, Publisher Rocket is a better choice.

 It costs $97.00 for the software, and it is then continuously updated for free.